Sbugg8/Sbugg8/README.md

 - 👋 Welcome!
-My name is Shayna, an IT Professional
+My name is Shayna,an <a href="https://linkedin.com /in/shayna-bugg">
+IT Professional
 <h2>                                       </h2>
  Here are some of my latest projects.
  <h2> 👨‍💻 Information Technology Projects:</h2>